Practical use of variational principles for modeling water waves: Examples in shallow water

 These equations can be derived from the canonical Hamiltonian

 which is always positive (an interesting feature for modeling water waves).
 To the linear approximation, equations (\ref{minL3sw4}), (\ref{minL3sw4e2}) have the progressive wave solution

-which is well-behaved (i.e., $c^2$ is never negative).
+which is well-behaved (\ie, $c^2$ is never negative).
 Comparisons with the gKB equations suggest to refer to equations (\ref{minL3sw4})--(\ref{minL3sw4e2}) as {\em regularized general Kaup-Boussinesq} (rgKB).
-However, the linear dispersion relation (\ref{disrelsw4}) approximates the dispersion relation of linear waves --- i.e., $c^2=g\tanh(k d)/k$ --- only to the order $\operatorname{O}(k^2)$, while (\ref{disrelsw3}) is $\operatorname{O}(k^4)$.
+However, the linear dispersion relation (\ref{disrelsw4}) approximates the dispersion relation of linear waves --- \ie, $c^2=g\tanh(k d)/k$ --- only to the order $\operatorname{O}(k^2)$, while (\ref{disrelsw3}) is $\operatorname{O}(k^4)$.
 Therefore, the rgKB equations are not very interesting for modeling water waves, but these equations may be of interest to model other physical processes.